Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Introduction

-Zooming out from the Hes1 specifics and focusing mainly on developmental patterning in general, the Delta-Notch pathway has been modelled in multiple ways: From very basic models to determine patterning behaviour while remaining conducive to analysis \cite{Collier1996PatternSignalling}, to further extensions including protrusions and, thus, inducing more extensive patterns than salt and pepper patterns \cite{Cohen2010, Sprinzak2011, Hadjivasiliou2016, Engblom2019NDR}.
-Investigations of travelling wavefronts within neurogenesis and the influence of cell morphology on patterning behaviour \cite{FormosaJordan2012, Saleh2021CellMorphology} have shown that patterning is stable across different environments.
+Zooming out from the Hes1 specifics and focusing mainly on developmental patterning in general, the Delta-Notch pathway has been modelled in multiple ways: From very basic models to determine patterning behaviour while remaining conducive to analysis \cite{Collier1996PatternSignalling}, to further extensions including protrusions and, thus, inducing more extensive patterns than salt and pepper patterns \cite{Cohen2010, Sprinzak2011, Hadjivasiliou2016, Engblom2019NDR}. \review{In the two-cell and one-dimensional case, oscillatory behaviour followed by stable patterning has also been found by including delay into the Delta-Notch system \cite{Veflingstad2005hetsteadystate,Momiji2009bistable}.} Investigations of travelling wavefronts within neurogenesis and the influence of cell morphology on patterning behaviour \cite{FormosaJordan2012, Saleh2021CellMorphology} have shown that patterning is stable across different environments.
 While some previous models explicitly include the Hes1-Notch connection \cite{Agrawal2009ComputationalSignaling, Pfeuty2015ADynamics}, models purely focusing on the Delta-Notch pathway are also interesting to us since they have formalised the description of Delta-Notch behaviour and are amenable to mathematical analysis thanks to a lower model complexity \cite{Collier1996PatternSignalling}.

 We aim at investigating models across different frameworks and start by modelling the underlying GRN using an ODE system on a grid, based on the schematics of the biological process.
 For this we use parameters drawn from the literature and otherwise determined to the best of our knowledge.
-This model captures the oscillatory behaviour followed by fate decision while keeping the number of modelled molecular regulators to a minimum.
+This model captures the oscillatory behaviour followed by \review{stable expression of Hes1 which indicates} fate decision \review{into either neurons (at low levels of Hes1) or glial cells (at high levels)} while keeping the number of modelled molecular regulators to a minimum.
 However, this system is still fairly complex and difficult to analyse so we reduce it to a two-dimensional and even scalar ODE using quasi-steady state assumptions.
 In this way, we find four apparently different but closely related reduced systems which, although they do not capture the oscillations, allow us to analyse the timing and behaviour of the fate decision process.
 We further extend our ODE model to a spatial stochastic RDME model \cite{Engblom2009RDME, URDMEpaper} to be able to experience with the system's stability to intrinsic noise.

 We have structured the paper as follows.
 In \S\ref{sec:models} we detail the Hes1-Notch signalling model under consideration.
 Sources of stochasticity from intrinsic cellular noise as well as spatial effects are included.
 We analyse the spectral properties of the model in \S\ref{sec:analysis}, first assuming a deterministic framework and using linear stability analysis in space.
 We investigate the precision of the analysis as well as its relevance for a more realistic spatially extended stochastic model.
 A concluding discussion around the themes of the paper is found in \S\ref{sec:discussion}.